Search

 Hormones and Histamines

 The amount of histamine your body produces is directly linked to your hormone levels, specifically your estrogen level.
-Estrogen is primarily produced in the ovaries, where it builds up in the uterine lining.
+Estrogen is primarily produced in the ovaries and builds up in the uterine lining.
 When estrogen levels fluctuate, it can impact more than just your fertility and menstrual cycle— it can also impact other quality of life things like your mood, bone and heart health, and sex drive.

 Progesterone, the other main female sex hormone, is produced by the ovaries after ovulation and by the placenta during pregnancy.
 Progesterone helps the body prepare the lining of the uterus for a fertilized egg, regulate blood pressure, and use fat as energy.